Purpose

 Prepare the data.
 First, set the

-secure_file_privpath to/home/admin/.
-Place the CSV fileextdata.csvcorresponding to the external table data in the/home/admin/testdirectory on the current OBServer node.Here is an example of setting the global secure path.
+secure_file_privparameter to/home/admin/, and place the CSV fileextdata.csvcorresponding to the external table data in the/home/admin/testdirectory of the current OBServer node.Here is an example of setting the global secure file path.

-obclient> SET GLOBAL secure_file_priv = "" Query OK, 0 rows affected obclient> \q ByeNote
+obclient> SET GLOBAL secure_file_priv = "/home/admin/"; Query OK, 0 rows affected obclinet> \q ByeNote

 Since

-secure_file_privis aGLOBALvariable, you must execute\qto exit and make it take effect.The content of the CSV file is as follows:
+secure_file_privis aGLOBALvariable, you must execute\qto make the setting effective.The content of the CSV file is as follows:

 Example 2

-Assume that a CSV file exists at a specific path on HDFS.
-The content of the CSV file is as follows:
+Assume that there is a CSV file in a certain file path on HDFS.
+The content of the file is as follows:

 $hdfs dfs -cat /user/test_tbl1.csv 1,'Emma','2021-09-01' 2,'William','2021-09-02' 3,'Olivia','2021-09-03'Create an HDFS external table.